Knee Conditions and Treatments

 arterial graft and external fixator applied to hold the knee in place while these other injuries heal.

-At the New England Musculoskeletal Institute, patients will be referred for attention to the multiple knee ligament injuries.
+At the UConn Musculoskeletal Institute, patients will be referred for attention to the multiple knee ligament injuries.
 Patients will complain of severe instability and disability that is

 adversely affecting every day life, work and sports participation.
 When the surgeon examines these patients, the knee will be very unstable and demonstrates exam findings that